perj/sebuild/docs/descriptors/gomodule.md

 page as well.
 Since Go doesn't support compiling these modules without cgo the `nocgo` argument is not available.
 Other settings disabling cgo are also ignored.

+By default, dependency tracking is disabled for Go modules, since it can be quite slow.
+See the [go_track_deps](gonfig.md#go_track_deps) CONFIG argument for more details.